Many people, especially those are new to piano, feel torn between purchasing a digital keyboard or an acoustic piano.

 A: In case you have already connected the headphones to the keyboard, yet nothing happens.
 You need an adapter and make sure its connection into your Casio CTK 4200.

-The Casio CTK is not the greatest-in-feature digital keyboard for the beginners.
+The Casio CTK is not the greatest-in-feature entry level electronic keyboards.
 However, it is among the best affordable.

 Not to mention, the feature list is much richer and higher-quality compared to the similar keyboard at its range.